 There are also extensions that can be woven in or sewn into the hair.
 These types of extensions can be worn for longer periods of time but can cause damage to the hair if not installed properly.
 When they are installed properly, you can rock some gorgeous hairstyles for several weeks or longer.

 For the lady currently in transition, doing the big chop means you’ll finally be caring for one hair texture.
 You’ll save a lot of money from having to buy products for two different hair types.
-Another benefit to doing the big chop is the ease of styling.
+Another benefit is the ease of styling.
 If you’re currently devoting an entire day to caring for your hair as many of us do, you might fall in love with the drastic cut (pun intended) in the time it takes caring for big chopped hair.

-When you’re ready to do the big chop, there are some big chop dos and don’ts that may help you through this exciting transition.
+When you’re ready, there are some dos and don’ts that may help you through this exciting transition.
 Do understand that there is very good chance your hair will be dry.
 Very dry.
 It’s okay, though.
 Just be prepared to moisturize your hair regularly.
 You will be rewarded with healthy hair.

 Don’t be shocked if, at first, the hair growing is not your true curl pattern or texture.
 Years of chemical treatments may have damaged the hair follicle and the hair initially growing might be from those damaged follicles.
 So, if your hair changes in a few months, don’t let it surprise you.
 It’s only your follicles recovering and becoming healthy again.

-It’s common for a lot of women to go running for the ruler to check their big chop growth progress.
+It’s common for a lot of women to go running for the ruler to check their growth progress.
 After all, a lot of ladies claim their hair grows at an accelerated rate for the first year.
 Other ladies report that they didn’t see much of a change if at all.
-But growing healthy hair really depends on a combination of genetics, diet and how well you take care of your hair.
+But growing healthy hair really depends on a combination of genetics, diet and how well you take care.
 And let’s not forget about the damage to the follicles that may have been done while using chemicals.

 However, keeping the hair adequately moisturized and massaging the scalp helps stimulate the follicles which helps them heal so they can produce healthy hair.
 Also, during the first few months, avoiding heated styling tools will prevent fragile ends from becoming heat damaged.
 When the ends of the hair are damaged, it may appear your hair growth isn’t progressing.
 However, with proper care, you might be able to expect four to six inches of healthy and natural hair in a year.